benoitlouy/indent/docs/README.md

 import tab._
 ```

-Using a custom String for indentation can be achieved by instantiating an instance of `Indent` and importing it's members.
+Using a custom String for indentation can be achieved by creating an instance of `Indent` and importing it's members.

 ```scala
 import indent._